-I’m 61 year old Australian who sailed to Australia with my Scots-Czech family when I was five and became a Storyteller Musician: which means that whether it’s live shows, radio features, books, audio tours, government reports (yes!
-I did one, once, but they didn’t appreciate it because it was a story with too many jokes), or producing CDs and events, I’m either telling a tale or playing music or both.
+Later I became a Storyteller Musician: be it live shows, radio features, books, audio tours, or producing CDs and events, I’m either telling a tale or playing music or most likely both.

-The instruments I accompany my songs and stories with are old style 5-string banjo, harmonica, bodhran, spoons, rhythm bones and a bit of ukelele (doesn’t everyone these days?).
+I play old style 5-string banjo, harmonica, bodhran, spoons, rhythm bones and a bit of ukelele (doesn’t everyone these days?).

-Like many Australian artists I walk a fine line between being Australian and being beyond Australia, that long-running identity issue being part of being here.
+Like many Australian artists I run the gamut of the long-running identity issues that are part of being part of being here.
 But if you’re after that G’day G’day Aussie Aussie Aussie type of junk, I’m not your man.
-I’m a patriot and a lover of this land, not a nationalist.

 My home is Castlemaine, the most diverse mono-cultural town in Victoria, 120 ks from Melbourne.
 It’s traditional Dja Dja Wurrung country, gold rush country, an arts town, an engineering town, with a mix of old country folk and latte swilling blow-ins.